zzzbitz/IDO/Reviewer-5inD/Reviewer-5inD.md

   </tbody>
 </table>

 <center>Table 1.
-The AUC values Loss and Wrong Event.
-The experiment is conducted under the setting with ResNet18 on CIFAR-10 under three noise settings, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
-The experiment was performed on a single A100 80GB, repeated 5 times</center>
+The AUC values of Loss and Wrong Event.
+The experiment is conducted with ResNet18 on CIFAR10 under Sym.
+60%, Asym.
+40%, Inst.
+40%.
+We use the metric AUC which comprehensively considered accuracy, precision and recall, to measure the selecting ability of selective metrics at different thresholds.
+The larger the AUC, the stronger the classification ability of the metric.
+It is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.
+The experiment was performed on a single A100 80GB, repeated 5 times.</center>

 ### Figure 1